 Published on Wednesday 06 March 2019 in Van News

-The Citroen Berlingo may be a small van, but it's got A LOT to offer
+Citroen Berlingo 2019 Review: It may be a small van, but it's got A LOT to offer

 Guess what?
 Citroen have released ANOTHER Berlingo (hold on let's just count how many there are) yep, this will be the third generation Berlingo.
 But this time it's back and it's better.
 Vanarama's Tia Richards reports.